garrandall/popular-music-data/tracks/fancy-drake-t-i--swizz-beatz.md

-From all these superficial gold digging bitches in here They get a baller think that they ain't got to pick a career Guess they plan on sucking dicks until some millions appear Like "voilÃ !"
+From all these superficial gold digging bitches in here They get a baller think that they ain't got to pick a career Guess they plan on sucking dicks until some millions appear Like "voilÃ!"
 You do it right he might just buy you a car Now she play these suckers just like B.o.B play the guitar Now here you are with your girls having drinks at the bar I say I'm buying you decline, that is kinda bizarre